hwm1/electronic-ignition/README.md

 'C' language code for an electronic ignition for a typical 4-stroke motorcycle or similar engine, written for the TM4C123G evaluation board.
-Engine crankshaft has a magnet embedded in the flywheel, and a fixed two pole magnetic pickup with poles pickup_degrees apart combined with a millisecond timer is used to detect the speed of the engine to calculate the correct advance and the time to fire the ignition.
+Engine crankshaft has a magnet embedded in the flywheel, and a fixed two pole magnetic pickup with poles pickup_degrees apart combined with a 1/100 ms timer is used to detect the speed of the engine to calculate the correct advance and the time to fire the ignition.
 Advance ranges from min_adv to max_adv degrees linerally, beginning at 1000 RPM and ending at 5000 RPM.
 TDC for the engine is 180 degrees from the second pickup pole.
 Ignition